-SPEA-H 124 Health Care Management and Policy (3 cr.)
+SPEA-H 124 Overview of the U.S. Healthcare System (3 cr.)
 Bloomington only.
 An overview of the U.S. health care delivery system.
 It examines the organization, function, and role of the system; current system problems; and alternative systems or solutions.

-SPEA-S 124 Honors-Health Care Management and Policy (3 cr.)
+SPEA-S 124 Honors-Overview of the U.S. Healthcare System (3 cr.)
 Requires consent of SPEA Honors advisor.
 Course covers same content as SPEA-H 124; however, honors students will complete advanced coursework.